furlat/Abstractions/README.md

     return survey_paper
 ```

-In this example, we first use the `search_pubs` function from the `scholarly` library to retrieve a list of relevant papers based on the input query, along with their citation

 ## Conclusion

 In this document, we have presented a novel framework for text processing that combines ideas from type theory and functional programming to provide a principled and flexible way of representing and manipulating text data at different levels of abstraction.
 Through a series of case studies and examples, we have demonstrated the potential of this framework to enable a wide range of applications and insights across various domains, from narrative text processing and Python code analysis to scientific paper summarization and generation.